kirakira-dev/NintendoClientsWiki/Pia-Protocol.md

 *6.32 - 6.40:*

 Fields that are not present are copied from the previous message.
+It seems that the messages are no longer padded to a multiple of 4 bytes.

 | Type | Description |
 | --- | --- |